 In addition, products of digestion, like fats, first need to be absorbed into the lymphatic system, and then are carried to the systemic circulation through the venous system.

-The thoracic duct drains almost all region except for the right arm, right breast, right lung, right side of the head and neck.
+The thoracic duct drains almost all regions except for the right arm, right breast, right lung, the right side of the head and neck.
 These are drained by the right lymphatic duct which is about 1.25 cm in length, courses along the medial border of the scalenus anterior muscle at the root of the neck and ends in the right subclavian vein.
 It also receives lymph from the right side of the heart, and part of the convex surface of the liver.

 Clinical Significance of Thoracic Duct

 Malignancies and diseases such as tuberculosis, sarcoidosis, superior vena cava obstruction can cause this condition.
-It could be congenital as in Down or Noonan syndrome.
+It could also be congenital as in Down or Noonan syndrome.

 Thoracic Duct Fistula